-This old fashioned coconut ice cream recipe was likely used by chefs in the White House kitchen to prepare the frozen desserts for Mrs. William Howard Taft's summertime luncheons at the White House during the time of her husband's presidency, 1909 to 1913.
+This homemade coconut cream ice cream recipe was most likely used by chefs in the White House kitchen to prepare the frozen desserts for Mrs. William Howard Taft's summertime luncheons at the White House during the time of her husband's presidency, 1909 to 1913.

 Treat yourself to a creamy homemade ice cream fit to serve at a White House reception.

 One quart of cream, one pint of milk, three eggs, one cupful and a half of sugar and one of prepared coconut, the rind and juice of a lemon.

 Beat together the eggs and grated lemon rind, and put with the milk in the double boiler.
 Stir until the mixture begins to thicken.
 Add the coconut and put away to cool.
 When cool add the sugar, lemon juice, and cream.
 Freeze in ice cream freezer.

 First Lady Helen Herron (Nellie) Taft (1861-1943) loved to entertain friends and members of Washington society, especially at lunches.
 She graciously received her guests thrice weekly in the Red Room at the White House, where she served homemade ice creams and frozen water ices.